 In previous blogs, we’ve looked at the merits of a cloud-native strategy for delivering greater agility and scalability.
-But perhaps the most powerful business benefit of going cloud native is the potential to enhance customer experience across digital channels and touchpoints.

 Customer expectations are changing fast.
 Waiting in line or on hold for customer services is seen as archaic, while remote ordering, personalized support, and mobile apps are order of the day.
 Cloud-native development not only drives internal agility and innovation, but it also enables IT to improve the customer experience on a continual, iterative basis through a DevOps model.
 Likewise, it enables businesses to make better use of data to understand and adapt to changing customer expectations.